Pace Band Generator

 Even pace |

-w = 1 for each segment. |
+w = 1 |

 Negative split |

-w = 1 + s/2 - p*s. |
+w = 1 + s/2 - p*s |

 Positive split |

-w = 1 - s/2 + p*s. |
+w = 1 - s/2 + p*s |

 Controlled start |

-First 15% uses 1+s, the middle settles, and the last 28% trends faster. |
+First 15% uses 1+s, the middle trends toward even, and the final 28% trends faster. |

-The opening is deliberately patient without making the whole first half equally slow. |
+The opening is deliberately patient without slowing the whole first half equally. |

 Late fade guardrail |